Peter Brimelow: Career

-After working as a securities analyst, he moved to Toronto to work as a business writer and editor at the Financial Post and Maclean's.
+After working as a securities analyst, Brimelow moved to Toronto to work as a business writer and editor at the Financial Post and Maclean's.
 From 1978 to 1980, he was an aide to US Senator Orrin Hatch.
 In 1980, Brimelow moved to New York and worked for Barron's and Fortune.

-In 1990, Brimelow and Leslie Spencer's article "The Litigation Scandal", written for Forbes, won a Gerald Loeb Award in the "Magazine" category.
+In 1990, Brimelow and Leslie Spencer's Forbes article, "The Litigation Scandal", won a Gerald Loeb Award in the "Magazine" category.

 Views and publications

-Brimelow opposes both illegal and legal immigration, despite having immigrated to the United States himself, and has referred to Spanish-speaking immigrants as "completely dysfunctional".
-He said California used to be a "paradise" but was "rapidly turning into Hispanic slum".
+Brimelow opposes both illegal and legal immigration.
+He has referred to Spanish-speaking immigrants as "completely dysfunctional", and stated that California used to be a "paradise" but was "rapidly turning into Hispanic slum".
 Brimelow has been described as a white nationalist and a white supremacist.
 In 2020, Brimelow sued The New York Times for labeling him a "white nationalist".
-In 2022, after reports of a draft Supreme Court opinion overturning Roe v.
-Wade, he wrote, "Next step Brown vs. Board!" in opposition to the landmark decision overturning segregation.
+In 2022, Brimelow called for a reversal of Brown v.
+Board of Education, a 1954 Supreme Court decision that directed an end to segregated schools.